few0006/Hey_day_script/README.md

 # Hey Day Script
-Hey Day is one of Auburn University's favorite tradition.
+Hey Day is one of Auburn University's favorite traditions.
 To read more about it click [this link](http://sga.auburn.edu/hey-day/)

 ## What is Hey Day?